Resources for Justice Studies Research

 - The following two databases are excellent sources of “pros and cons”, covering all sides of controversial topics:

-CQ Researcher: Each 12,000-word report includes: an introductory overview; background and chronology on the topic; an assessment of the current situation; tables and maps; pro/con statements from representatives of opposing positions; and bibliographies of key sources.
+CQ Researcher includes an introductory overview; background and chronology on the topic; an assessment of the current situation; tables and maps; pro/con statements from representatives of opposing positions; and bibliographies of key sources.

 Finding Articles Cited in Bibliographies